 Most furnished properties are holiday lets, typically available for the short to medium term (weeks or perhaps a few months).
 The standard in Berlin is for a property to be let completely empty, so finding a pleasantly furnished property in a nice area can be difficult.
 In many cases, it’s easier and cheaper to pick a holiday home for a few weeks, then find and furnish a more permanent place.

 Properties are typically let entirely empty, often without carpets, light fittings or white goods (such as a fridge, stove or washing machine).
 The flipside to this is that tenants are allowed more leeway in decoration: painting is usually accepted, although the flat must be returned in white or neutral colors.

 Many students find their own housing through private landlords, and a few through their college or university.
 Over 9,000 students live in accommodation provided, maintained and organised by the city itself.
 The organisation, Studentwerk (site in German and Mandarin) operates housing across the city, mostly in dormitory-style blocks.

 Choosing an apartment or house?

 Berlin has a real mix of housing types.
-The centre is primarily apartments, both converted town houses, 100-year-old apartment blocks and modern skyrise complexes.
+The center is primarily apartments, both converted town houses, 100-year-old apartment blocks and modern skyrise complexes.
 Farther out, you’ll find single-family homes and the odd mansion.
-Before you get as far as Potsdam, you can be out in the forest with no neighbours in sight.
+Before you get as far as Potsdam, you can be out in the forest with no neighbors in sight.
 Building quality varies enormously, from beautiful historic homes through shabby Soviet-era prefabs to new builds with all the mod cons.